BlueBrain/NeuroMorphoVis/docs/user/modules/gui/gui.md

 	<img src="images/gui-loading-toolboxes.jpg" width="800">
 </p>

-This panel contains five sections or tabs:
+In the current version of _NeuroMorphoVis_, this panel contains seven sections or tabs:

 + __Input / Output__
 + __Morphology Analysis__